Orange-OpenSource/a11y-guidelines/src/en/articles/aria-status-messages.md

 </div>
 ```

 An application displays a progress bar to indicate the status of an update of a content item.
-The screen reader provides intermittent progress announcements: "10% updated" then "20% updated"…
+Thanks to the `“progressbar”` role and appropriate ARIA attributes, the screen reader provides intermittent progress announcements: "10% updated" then "20% updated"…

 ```html
 <div role="progressbar" aria-valuenow="20" aria-valued="0" aria-valuemax="100">